-The choir leads music for 2-3 Sunday masses per month during the academic year, and leads music for many holy days throughout the liturgical year.
+The choir leads music for 2-3 Sunday masses per month during the academic year and leads music for many holy days throughout the liturgical year.
 The choral repertoire is varied and reflects the skill level of the group.
 Men and women in high school and beyond are invited to sing in the choir.
 Singers of all skill levels are welcome.
-Rehearsals are Wednesdays from 7:00-8:00pm.
+Rehearsals are Sundays in between Masses, from 9:00am to 10:00am.

 The Children’s Choir sings once a month at the Sunday 10:30am mass during the academic year.
 Children in grades 1-5 are invited to sing in the choir.
-Rehearsals are Sundays from 11:30-12:15pm.
+Rehearsals directly follow Faith Formation on Sunday’s at 10:00am.